 What Are VoIP Cables?

 VoIP cables are the connections between VoIP phones and the network.
 While standard telephone wire is not compatible with VoIP, you can buy Cat 5e or Cat 6 cabling to install VoIP phones.
 If you plan on using more than 100 Mbps of throughput, you should also invest in CAT6 cabling.
 Lumen can help you install your VoIP cabling and work with your provider or electrician.
 Whether you’re an existing customer or a new business owner, we’re here to help you with the installation.
+For further information and pricing on phone systems, click here.

-Why Are VoIP Cables Necessary?
+What Are VoIP Cables: Are They Necessary?

 VoIP phone systems are easy to set up.
 They use the standard RJ-45 computer connectors.
 These cables are designed to connect VoIP phones to a network.
 You can choose a model that fits your needs.
 Nextiva, for example, uses eight-pin RJ-45 jacks.
 While these cables may be a hassle, they’re worth it for the convenience.
 With these newer models, you won’t need any cables at all.
 Although Cat 3 cables can connect VoIP phones to the network, they aren’t the best choice for every business.